apache/amoro-site/arctic-docs/content/engines/spark/spark-get-started.md

 > If you are using Static Overwrite, you cannot define transforms on partition fields.

-Alternatively, you can use the DataFrame API to write data to an Arctic table within a JAR job.
+Alternatively, you can use the DataFrame API to write data to an Amoro table within a JAR job.

 ```
 val df = spark.read().load("/path-to-table")